 Look at injury prevention as a first step.
 Often if injury prevention methods are high the cost to protect your workforce reduces.
 Walk around your factory or warehouse, does all machinery have the necessary guards, are they in designated areas with, named members qualified to use them?

 Finding the best protection

-With Hand Protection, up to 80% of the product cost is down to the materials used, so you do get what you pay for!
+With Safety Gloves, up to 80% of the product cost is down to the materials used, so you do get what you pay for!
 When it comes to providing the last line of defence for your workforce, cutting corners shouldn’t be an option.
 The repercussions from an accident will be far more expensive.

 If reducing spend is your goal, investing in better hand protection will help you achieve this by, reducing injury downtime, increasing productivity and maximising operational efficiencies.